 Millennial employees are digital natives.
 Don’t hand them a 3-ring binder as a training manual unless you want to see it being used as a doorstop.

-Keep training tools agile (and earth-friendly) by ditching the binder and making the majority of your employee trainings electronic.
+Keep training tools agile (and earth-friendly) by ditching the binder and making the majority of your employee training electronic.

 3. Make life (and corporate training strategies) one big game